mattmatuszak/no-regrets-mp3-processing/readme.txt

    mkdir data
    mkdir final
    mkdir lib
-6) Setup the properties file in src/main/resources/nr.properties to point to the created directories above
+6) Setup the properties file in src/main/resources/nr.properties Point to the directories created above
+   Update the number of threads to the number of cores - 1
 7) Copy the Google Java files to the lib directory http://mvnrepository.com/artifact/com.google.gdata/core/1.47.1
    NOTE: Should look into this as opposed to using the old jars: https://github.com/google/google-api-java-client (the above seems to be required - at least for this code)